 i-th dimension is

 arr.dims[i].
-If an array is created without dimensions, the default dimension names are
+If an array is created without dimension names, the default dimension names are

 dim_1, and so forth.

-Coordinate: An array that labels a dimension of another
+An array that labels a dimension or set of dimensions of another

 DataArray.
-Loosely, the coordinate array’s values can be thought of as tick labels along a dimension.
+In the usual one-dimensional case, the coordinate array’s values can loosely be thought of as tick labels along a dimension.
 There are two types of coordinate arrays: dimension coordinates and non-dimension coordinates (see below).
 A coordinate named

-DataArray can have more coordinates than dimensions because a single dimension can be assigned multiple coordinate arrays.
+DataArraycan have more coordinates than dimensions because a single dimension can be labeled by multiple coordinate arrays.
 However, only one coordinate array can be a assigned as a particular dimension’s dimension coordinate array.
 As a consequence,

 arr.dims.
 Dimension coordinates are used for label-based indexing and alignment, like the index found on a

 pandas.Indexobjects under the hood for efficient computation.
 Dimension coordinates are marked by